m-lm/taproot/README.md

 - Simple Redis-style functionality
 - CLI and client-server interfaces (still in development)
-- Fast and concurrent in-memory operations
-- Durable, fast, and human-readable Append-Only Logs for persistent storage
+- Durable, fast, and human-readable append-only logs for persistent storage
-- Compaction, binary serialization, and LZ4 compression for snapshots
+- Compaction, serialization, and LZ4 compression for binary snapshots
 - Log rotation and archiving
 - Minimal external dependencies